This beginner acrylic painting tutorial will teach you how to paint a waterfall with a galaxy night sky.

 1. Paint your 12″ x 16″ Canvas Black

-2. Draw the layout of the painting with white chalk
+2. Draw the layout of the cliffs and waterfall with white chalk

 Using those points as a guide, draw a rough line that dips down and then back up to the other point.

 Next draw the water fall.
 Mine was about four fingers wide.

 When you draw the vertical lines for the fall, imagine that it is vertical at first but then it opens wide on the bottom.

 Next draw the layers of the cliff.
 I estimated these to be slightly above the center of the canvas.